-Cabasset, from the Spanish word capacete, meaning “little cap” was a light helmet that could have been worn by Jamestown colonists while aiming a firearm.
-Similar to the Burgonet helmet cabasset helmets were used in the 16th and 17th centuries by light calvary and infantry soldiers in Europe.
+The cabasset helmet, derived perhaps from the Spanish word capacete, meaning “little cap”, or from the Spanish word cabeza, meaning “head” was a light helmet that could have been worn by Jamestown colonists while aiming a firearm.
+Similar to the Burgonet helmet, cabasset helmets were used in the 16th and 17th centuries by light cavalry and infantry soldiers in Europe.